 So, what can we do with all this new information?
 The goal should be to live healthier and more complete lives.
 While it’s hard to say if technology will ever get us to the point where we can cure all illnesses and heal all injuries, it seems it can help get us much healthier in our day-to-day lives in a hurry.
 So the question is; where does CBD fit into this equation?
 This is a CBD blog afterall.

-It comes down to its impact on health.
+It comes down to if it has an impact on health.
 What we know is that the science and medical fields are in the process of catching up to and verifying what many who take CBD products already claim.
 What can help science get there sooner is data.
 If people using CBD tinctures can personally track their health on a product like an Apple Watch, they can use that data to work with their doctors to determine effective care plans.

 Apple is taking steps in the right direction on multiple fronts, simultaneously," says Mitesh Patel, a researcher at the University of Pennsylvania who studies whether and how wearable devices can facilitate improvements in health.
 'It's clear they're trying to democratize access to managing your own health, whether it's by monitoring your biometrics, your activity, your menstrual cycle, your hearing health, or whatever.'
 Those are all things you once had to track actively, or visit a doctor to assess.
 Now, you can monitor them anytime, anywhere, passively, simply by wearing a device on your wrist.

 It sounds like Apple is trying to use technology to achieve a lot of the same goals as the people that have added CBD to their daily routine are trying to achieve.
 When there is overlap, there are ways of making processes more simple and therefore faster.
-Think about a woman who can accurately track her menstrual cycle and accurately predict when her cramps are going to begin, she can anticipate when to take her CBD gummies to help reduce the pain associated with cramps.
+Think about a woman who can accurately track her menstrual cycle and accurately predict when her cramps are going to begin, she can anticipate when to take measures that can help reduce her symptoms.
 How about a person with anxiety in a stressful situation that causes their heart to speed up?
-Their watch may start tapping them in time to curtail a full blown panic attack by letting them know it's time to take a CBD 100mg dose?
+Their watch may start tapping them in time to curtail a full blown panic attack by letting them know it's time to do somehting?
 Your Sugar and Kush CBD may be working hand and hand with your Apple Watch sooner than you think, take advantage.